-Parents with children in our Fours and Kindergarten must use carpool.
+Parents with children in our Fours and Kindergarten will use carpool.
 Dismissal begins at 1:25pm and security procedures are in place for the safety of the children.
-Students are dismissed from their classrooms and will be picked up from the CHURCH main entrance, Build B, under the large cement awning.
+All students are dismissed from their classrooms and will be picked up from the CHURCH main entrance, Build B, under the large cement awning.
 PLEASE DO NOT PARK UNDER THE AWNING UNTIL DISMISSAL HAS BEGUN.
 This space is handicapped access for the church and is also the main entrance used by church members and should be kept clear except during active dismissal.
 Thank you for your cooperation.
 Each child or family will be assigned a carpool tag to be displayed from your rearview mirror each day.
 A staff member will be stationed outside at the dismissal location to radio names back to the teachers, so a member of your child's teaching team can bring your child to the loading area for dismissal and assist them into your car.

 Please be mindful that arrival and dismissal times are not meant for conversations between parents and teachers.
 In order for our carpool lines to run smoothly, please be mindful of other cars behind you.
-If there is anything that needs to be discussed with your child's teacher, please send a note to the child's teacher, walk in to pick up your child at the classroom, or request a conference.
+If there is anything that needs to be discussed with your child's teacher, please send a note to the child's teacher or request a conference.